 Some insurance providers will reduce or eliminate deductibles or provide discounts if your equipment has GPS tracking with geo-fencing alert capabilities installed.
 Depending on the size of your fleet, this can result in huge savings on your insurance costs.
 Monitoring and correcting unsafe operating behavior by your employees will reduce the number of accidents on your jobsites, which could also help save on insurance costs.

-Using telematics data can lead to more accurate job costing and estimates.
+Using this data can lead to more accurate job costing and estimates.
 Telematics can provide you with machine hours and fuel usage to determine operating costs that can be combined with labor costs for more accurate billing.
 Analyzing past data on previous projects will help you better predict how much a specific task or job will cost on future projects.
 This will result in more accurate estimates and lead to submitting more competitive bids.

 Manage Operating Expenses